dataluscorp/browser/remote/marionette/doc/SeleniumAtoms.md

 ### Test the changes

-To ensure that the update of the atoms doesn't cause a regression a try build should be run including Marionette unit tests, Firefox ui tests, and all the web-platform-tests.
+To ensure that the update of the atoms doesn't cause a regression a try build should be run including Marionette unit tests, Datalus ui tests, and all the web-platform-tests.